reinator/tutorial_metabarcoding/_pages/handsOn_1.md

 # Kmer analysis: running jellyfish <a name="where-are-we?"></a>

 Right, so today you have heard about how to analyse kmer composition of your genome sequenced reads!
-Now you are going to put your Hands On data and will, yourself, count and analyse kmers.
+Now you are going to put your 'Hands On' data and will, yourself, count and analyse kmers.
 You have to chose between the species: (i) *Vanessa atalanta*, (ii) *Pieris rapae* and (iii) *Notonda dromedarius* to work on until the end of the week.
 Once you have chosen it, create a folder where you will run your analysis.
 My suggestion would be to create a folder with your species name and inside it, a series of other folders to structure your analysis.
 For example:

 v_atalanta/